carlosvillu/mini-parse/README.md

 ### Example of a valid query

-Assuming we have already created a to-do collection for a GTD tool, a sample of a typical query could be as follows,
+Assuming we have already created a to-do collection for a GTD tool, a sample of a typical query would be as follows,

 `http://localhost:3000/1/classes/todo?where=%7B%22key%22:%22value%22%7D&limit=1&skip=1`
 :)